circuithub/handbook/Interviewing.rst

 Thanks for taking the time to apply to CircuitHub.
 Our approach to assessing technical ability is a short take-home test that should require no more than an evening or two.
-Hopefully, it will provide a bit of insight into the wonderful world of electronics and it's also a great opportunity to collaborate with an expert team using Haskell in production.
+It will provide a bit of insight into the wonderful world of electronics and it's also a great opportunity to collaborate with an expert team using Haskell in production.
 Please feel free to keep in touch as you work on the problem, the test is designed to simulate a realistic collaborative working environment.

 Quoting Parts